vivocha/appointments-scheduler-docs/README.md

 `to`: optional, UTC ISO 8601 date string to including appointments set before that date; if parameter isn't provided, `to` is computed as `from + 1 month`;

 `padding`: optional, if set to `true`, include padding in events total duration in the returned iCalendar format; total duration of the event will be event duration + padding.
-If set to false or not specified, then the event doesn't include the padding in the iCalendar format.
+If set to false or not specified, then the event doesn't include the padding in the iCalendar format;

+`complete`: optional, if set to `true`, include also already completed appointments in the returned iCalendar.
+If set to false or not specified, then already completed appointments are not included.

 ---